SiamFS/TraditionalML_Tabular_Classification/README.md

 - **Reproducibility:** All code, methodology, and results are in a single notebook.
 Every step is documented and can be rerun for verification.

 **Key Results (from real code):**
-- **Without PCA:** Decision Tree, SVM, and Random Forest all achieve 0.87 accuracy; Naive Bayes and SGD reach 0.81.
+- **Without PCA:** Random Forest achieves the highest accuracy at 0.88, followed by Decision Tree at 0.86, SGD Classifier at 0.84, SVM at 0.81, and Naive Bayes at 0.75.
 Precision and recall closely match accuracy.
 All models struggle with the minority class (Class 0), even with class weights.
-- **With PCA:** SVM and Random Forest maintain 0.87 accuracy; Decision Tree drops slightly to 0.85; Naive Bayes and SGD remain at 0.81.
-The effect of PCA is model-dependent, with ensemble and kernel methods most robust.
+- **With PCA:** Naive Bayes and Random Forest achieve 0.81 accuracy; SGD Classifier at 0.80; SVM at 0.79; Decision Tree drops to 0.77.
+The effect of PCA varies by model, with some improving (Naive Bayes) and others declining (Decision Tree).

 This work provides honest, practical insights into the real challenges of tabular ML research: the limits of class weighting, the nuanced effects of dimensionality reduction, and the need for rigorous, multi-metric evaluation.
 The findings and code are intended as a template for future research and applied projects in educational data mining and tabular ML, and all claims are supported by the actual data and results.